 Instructions

-- Heat olive oil over medium heat in a dutch oven or heavy stock pot.
-Add onions, celery and carrots and cook for 4-5 minutes; stirring several times.
-Add garlic, cumin, coriander, turmeric, pepper and dill weed.
-Cook for 1 minute stirring constantly.
-Reduce heat to medium low and sprinkle with flour cooking for 1 minute; stirring constantly.
+- Melt butter over medium heat in a dutch oven or heavy stock pot.
+Add onions, celery, and carrots and cook for 4-5 minutes, stirring several times.
+Add the garlic, cumin, coriander, turmeric, pepper, and dill weed.
+Cook for 1 minute, stirring constantly.
+Reduce heat to medium-low and sprinkle with flour, cooking for 2 minutes; stirring constantly.

-- Stir in chicken broth, pickles and potatoes cooking for about 15 minutes; until the potatoes are soft.
-Stir in cream.
+- Stir in chicken broth, pickles, potatoes, and bay leaves, cooking for about 15-20 minutes; until the potatoes are soft.
+Stir in the cream.
 Cook for an additional 2-3 minutes; until the soup is hot.
+Season with kosher salt and fresh ground black pepper.
+Remove the bay leaves.
 Serve promptly.

 Notes

 - This recipe calls for about three large dill pickles or about six mini dill pickles.
-I personally like the mini dill pickles as they have less seeds.
+I personally like the mini dill pickles as they have fewer seeds.

-- I grate the pickles using the small grate side of a box grater but you can also chop them very fine.
+- I grate the pickles using the small grate side of a box grater, but you can also chop them very finely.

-- If you are watching your fat and calories omit the cream.
-The soup will still be delicious albeit not as white and a little less creamy.
+- If you are watching your fat and calories, omit the cream.
+The dill pickle soup will still be delicious, albeit not as white and a little less creamy.

 - Don’t forget to fish out and discard the bay leaves.
 They are sharp on the edges and could cut your mouth or pose a choking hazard.